matttm/reddit-clone-backend/README.md

 ## Running

-First you will need to have the docker container running
+First you will need to have the docker container running, so in a terminal, run
 ```
 docker compose up
 ```